 All units of the national park system were formed for a specific purpose (its reason for being) and to preserve significant resources or values for the enjoyment of future generations.
 The purpose and significance identify uses and values that individual NPS plans should support.
-The following purpose, significance, and mission goals were developed during the ongoing process to prepare a new General Management Plan (GMP) for Anacostia Park.
-This document is still in development and has not yet been adopted by NPS.
+The following purpose, significance, and mission goals were developed during the process of preparing a General Management Plan (GMP) for Anacostia Park.